radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 ![Example Virtual View of a SCIMv2 Backend ](Media/Image4.63.jpg)

-Figure 64: Example Virtual View of a SCIMv2 Backend

 After the virtual view is complete, it can be mounted in the RadiantOne Namespace and configured for persistent cache.
 Use the Main Control Panel > Directory Namespace tab for this.
 For details on this process, please see the [RadiantOne Namespace Configuration Guide](/namespace-configuration-guide/01-introduction).
 For details on configuring a persistent cache, please see the [RadiantOne Deployment and Tuning Guide](/deployment-and-tuning-guide/00-preface).
 Once a persistent cache is defined, use the Schema Manager to extract the schema (LDAP type of backend now that the virtual view is in persistent cache).
 Make sure the SCIMv2 objects/attributes are in the RadiantOne schema before using Schema Manager.
 See the [RadiantOne System Administration Guide](/sys-admin-guide/01-introduction) for managing the schema.
 After the schema is extracted, create a virtual view where you can remap attribute names, configure joins and other customizations.

 ### Deleting Virtual Views